ciencialatitud0/EPIC_2/Day0/README.md

 Option 1: intall using anaconda

 Option 2: install by downloading the .dmg file for the relevant installation.
 Execute the .dmg file and drag the julia incon into the application folder.
+You should be able to open a julia terminal by dubble clicking the julia icon in the application folder.

 ### On a Linux machine